top of page

 House 10 — The House of Visibility

-This house highlights public life, long-term aspirations, and the roles one grows into.
-It may symbolize reputation, achievement, or the impact one hopes to have—but again, not as a forecast, rather as a mirror for reflection on personal direction.
+This house highlights public life, long-term aspirations, and the roles we grow into.
+It may symbolize reputation, achievement, or the impact we hope to have—but again, not as a forecast, rather as a mirror for reflection on personal direction.

 House 11 — The House of Collective Vision

 Groups, communities, friendships, and shared ideals live here.
 Many associate the 11th house with collaboration and hope for a better future.
-It can describe how someone aligns with others or engages in collective dreams.
+It can describe how we align with others or engage in collective dreams.

 House 12 — The House of Inner Worlds

 Often described as the most mystical house, the 12th relates to solitude, intuition, rest, and the subconscious.
-Some people see it as a space for release, reflection, and reconnecting with the unseen or unspoken parts of oneself.
+Some see it as a space for release, reflection, and reconnecting with the unseen or unspoken parts of ourselves.

 How the Houses Work Together